The ESP8266 from Espressif was probably the most widely used microcontroller in non-Arduino projects at one time.

 ---|---|---|

-GPIO | 17 | actually available pins depend on breakout board |
+GPIO | 17 | Actually available pins depend on breakout board |

-SPI | 1 | for fast peripherals |
+SPI | 1 | For fast peripherals |

-I2C | 1 | software implentation, for slow peripherals |
+I2C | 1 | Software implementation, for slow peripherals |

-UART | 1 | serial communications, external serial-to-USB chip required for USB |
+UART | 1 | Serial communications, external serial-to-USB chip required for USB |

-USB-to-Serial Controller: CH9102, CP210x, CH340
+UART: CH9102, CP210x, CH340

 Item | CH210x | CP9102 | CH340 | Remarks |